Let us explain the jargon related to mortgages

 A let to buy mortgage is for borrowers looking to let out their current home so they can purchase a new property.
 These types of mortgages can allow you to release some equity from your current home and put it down as a deposit on your new one.

-Your loan to value (LTV) is the size of your mortgage relative as a percentage of the value of your house.
+Your loan to value (LTV) is the percentage of your property’s value that’s covered by your mortgage.
 A lower LTV normally means a lower interest rate as the mortgage won't be as risky for a lender.

-Your mortgage maturity date is the end of your mortgage term when you will have repaid your mortgage or need to repay the mortgage if you have an interest only mortgage.
+Your maturity date is the end of your mortgage term when you will have repaid your mortgage or need to repay the loan if you have an interest only mortgage.

 If your mortgage has a period when your interest rate is fixed, or has a fixed discount, then your product maturity date is the end of that period.